Mark E. Smith: Personality

-Smith had a working class outlook and was skeptical of journalists ("They’ve got bollocks for brains, and they’re lazy.
-They can’t be bothered to verify what’s in front of their eyes"), as well as professional intellectuals (who he claimed "don’t even have any historical perspective on anything").
-As the journalist Andrew Harrison observed, although Smith wished that a majority of his audience were miners and postmen, a great many were students or Guardian readers.
+Journalist Andrew Harrison noted how Smith wished a majority of his audience were miners and postmen, though a great many were students or Guardian readers.
+Smith had a working-class outlook and was sceptical of journalists ("They've got bollocks for brains, and they're lazy.
+They can't be bothered to verify what's in front of their eyes"), as well as professional intellectuals (who he claimed "don't even have any historical perspective on anything").
 Nonetheless, Smith was an avid reader and maintained a lifelong interest in literature and books.
-He cited the following books or authors among amongst his favourites: Colin Wilson, Arthur Machen, Wyndham Lewis, Thomas Hardy, the autobiography of footballer Malcolm Allison, In God's Name by David Yollop, M. R. James, Algernon Blackwood, Clark Ashton Smith, and Philip K. Dick, as well as Edgar Allan Poe, Ezra Pound, Raymond Chandler, and H. P. Lovecraft.
+He cited the following books or authors among amongst his favourites: Colin Wilson, Arthur Machen, Wyndham Lewis, Thomas Hardy, the autobiography of footballer Malcolm Allison, In God's Name by David Yallop, M. R. James, Algernon Blackwood, Clark Ashton Smith, and Philip K. Dick, as well as Edgar Allan Poe, Ezra Pound, Raymond Chandler, and H. P. Lovecraft.

 According to biographer Simon Ford, Smith often treated musicians as would "[a] bad-tempered despot."
 He was highly charismatic and cultivated a wry and misanthropic personality during interviews and live performances.
 As an interviewee, his dry and caustic wit was very quotable, especially when he was critiquing other contemporary bands and "music personalities", a favoured pastime.
 He became a mainstay of the English music press throughout the 1980s and 1990s, and his sharp tongue often turned on the journalists themselves; many reported being nervous before meeting him, and published "war stories" afterwards.

-During his later performances, he often walked off stage in frustration, or maliciously interfered with the musicians' instruments.
-This behavior culminated during a 1998 gig at Brownies in New York, at a low point in his life when he was drinking heavily and band morale was dismal.
-During the performance he got into an onstage fight with the other musicians, leading to long-term bassist Steve Hanley and drummer Karl Burns quitting the band.
+During his later performances, Smith often walked off stage in frustration, or maliciously interfered with the musicians' instruments.
+This behaviour culminated during a 1998 gig at Brownies in New York, at a low point in his life when he was drinking heavily and band morale was dismal.
+During the performance, he got into an onstage fight with the other musicians, leading to long-term bassist Steve Hanley and drummer Karl Burns quitting the band.
 The night ended with Smith's arrest for assaulting his girlfriend and Fall keyboardist Julia Adamson, and is widely considered the band's nadir and Smith's low point.
 Smith was ordered to undergo treatment for alcohol abuse and anger management.
 The police charges were dropped after a period of good behaviour.